Ashwanikumarkashyap/VirtualAuctionHouse/readme.md

 **NOTE:** To enable voice interaction, the user first has to give the microphone access permission to the installed application before launching the app in the phone.

-**[Our 3 preliminary deliverables were:]{.underline}**

-1. Build auction space and auction items.

--   One Auction Space

--   6 Auction items in the house

-2. Let the users interact with the auction item

--   A panel next to each item which has information regarding the item, current bid, current bidder etc.

-3. Bidding on the item.

--   The user can use the bid option to bid on the item using the Interactive Bidding System.

--   The interactive bidding system will have some bids on which the user can click using the controller and increase the bid.

--   The increased bid and the current bidder is updated locally.

-**[Our three final deliverables were:]{.underline}**

--   The backend should be complete.

-    -   The user data gets stored in the backend and gets displayed using the UI elements.

--   Multiplayer Platform

-    -   Support connection between multiple Google Cardboard users via Unity.

-    -   Any change that a user makes in the bid will be reflected in Real Time to the other users.

-    -   Voice Interaction between users.

-        -   Players can interact using voice chats in the Auction house.

--   Users watchlist and shopping cart

-    -   Users can add the items in the watchlist and get notifications when the price increases.

-    -   The items bought by the user will be shown in individual shopping cart.

-    -   Real Time Updates

-        -   The users will be able to see the current bidding price on each item.

-**[Extra deliverables:]{.underline}**

-1. Multiplayer sync: Upto 4 players can join the game and interact and bid on the item at the same time and their movement is synced.

-2. Player Animation: We can see the animation (movement) of the other player when he/she is moving in the game.

-3. Visual Cues for intractable Auction items.

-4. Animation for various auction items.

-5. We can do a test drive for one of the auction items (Boat) in the auction house.